-With the aim of promoting internal cohesion and a working atmosphere of solidarity, we actively support the initiatives pursued by the Recreational Group, an internal committee that is made up of employees who organise social, cultural and sporting activities on a voluntary basis.
-One particularly important event at the company is the annual blood donation initiative, which is organised in conjunction with the Transfusion Centre for Italian-speaking Switzerland (Centro trasfusionale della Svizzera italiana).
+In a similar manner to other energy sector companies, AET has With the aim of promoting internal cohesion and a working also been pursuing initiatives to foster the company's internal atmosphere of solidarity, we actively support the initiatives atmosphere, to the full benefit of the company and its employees. pursued by the Recreational Group, an internal committee that is made up of employees who organise social, cultural and In particular, we are prioritising a corporate climate centred on sporting activities on a voluntary basis.
+One particularly imporethics not only to maximise productivity but also to enhance tant event at the company is the annual blood donation initithe value of our corporate reputation.
+The company and its ative, which is organised in conjunction with the Transfusion managers are committed and dedicated to making training Centre for Italian-speaking Switzerland (Centro trasfusionale available at all levels. della Svizzera italiana).